mattwach/matrix_clock/README.md

 I used OpenSCAD for the modeling.

 This model is located at [case/led_matrix_64x32/led_matrix_64x32.scad](case/led_matrix_64x32/led_matrix_64x32.scad).
-If can be changed with any text editor and viewed in the free [OpenSCAD](http://openscad.org) software.
+It can be modified with any text editor and viewed in the free [OpenSCAD](http://openscad.org) software.

 If you don't want to mess around with OpenSCAD, I also have the models available for direct download at [case/led_matrix_64x32/export](case/led_matrix_64x32/export).
 These